Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 - Hsinchu: Lots of teaching opportunities and closer to nature, for those who like to pass weekends by hopping on a scooter and exploring mountain roads.

 - Taichung: Central Taiwan’s largest city, known for its restaurants and artistic attractions, and for being much cheaper than Taipei.
-Its brand new MRT is opening in 2021.
+Its brand new MRT began operating on April 25, 2021.

 - Tainan: The original capital of Taiwan will appeal to history lovers, and Taiwanese consider it the food capital of Taiwan.